 AN EXAMPLE MOVE – PLYO SQUAT LUNGE

-To the left below is a move from Insanity Max 30, which you can see here!
+This is a move from Insanity Max 30, which you can see here!
 In the workout, the un-modified move involves a jump out of your lunge, which is a bad plan for me and my knees!
-Any time there's a twisting move, I know that's probably something I can't do!
-Fortunately, Max 30 has a modifier!
-So instead of jumping, I step, as I explain in the video below!
+Any time there’s a twisting

 In Hammer & Chisel, there are a LOT of pistol squats!
 When I tried to do pistol squats, I found that my knees got very aggravated.
 So I thought about ways to modify them.
 My favorite is to basically do a 90/10 squat!
 Both of my feet are still touching the ground in this modification.
-But, instead of a normal squat where the weight is evenly distributed, 90% of my weight is on the leg that I'm working out.
-As I say in the video, you should be able to balance on that leg if you were to talk the other foot off the group.
-Your other foot - the 10% side - is merely there for stability and balance!
+But, instead of a normal squat where the weight is evenly distributed, 90% of my weight is on the leg that I’m working out.
+You should be able to balance on your supporting leg if you were to take the other foot off the group.
+Your other foot – the 10% side – is merely there for stability and balance!
 This is more like a one-legged squat as opposed to a pistol squat.
 Now, I’m aware that I could probably build up to pistol squats, but this is a good place for me to start.
 Even better would be to do a pistol squat, but with a TRX or something to support me.

 ULTIMATELY, THESE ARE MY RECOMMENDATIONS:

 BE WARY OF FATIGUE AND SLOPPY FORM.

 Oftentimes, when I start a workout or early on in the workout, I can handle damn near anything that is thrown at me.
 Bad knees